Hands-On Fundraising

 Too often, your database isn’t built to talk to your email client.
 But push for solutions.
 This is a technical issue – it can be solved.
 And it shouldn’t be allowed to get in the way of donor relationship building.

-Give donors and prospective donors a great story
+Give donors and prospective donors a great story at year-end

 You can do this, even in a short form for email.
 Use a story to make your ask human-sized.
 Give donors something or someone to relate to.
 Make it all about them and the people they could help.